wpfleger96/Calculator/README.md

     <code>Calculator</code> class using Java Swing.
 You may need to add methods
     to this file as needed in order make your GUI functional.
 Currently, the skeleton code for this class contains an example of how to create a button in Swing and how to listen and react to it being clicked.
+Your GUI needs to have a

  4. Create JUnit tests for both the <code>BasicMath</code> and <code>RecursiveMath</code>
     classes in the <code>src/test/java/calc/1302</code> directory.
 This